Predictions and algorithmic statistics for infinite sequence: Introduction

 Consider the following prediction problem.
 Imagine a black box that generates bits according to some unknown computable distribution $P$ on the binary tree.
 Let $x=x_1\ldots x_n$ be the current output of the black box.
 The predictor's goal is to guess the probability that the next bit is $1$, i.e., the ratio $P(1\cnd x)=P(x1)/P(x)$.

 Ray Solomonoff suggested to use the universal semi-measure $\m$ (called also the \emph{a priori probability}) for prediction.
 Recall that a semi-measure $S$ on the binary tree (a \emph{continuous semi-measure}) is a non-negative function $S: \{0,1\}^* \to \mathbb{R}$ such that $S(\text{empty word}) \le 1$ and $S(x0) + S(x1) \le S(x)$ for every string $x$.
-Semi-measures correspond to probabilistic processes that output a bit sequence bit by bit and may hang forever, so the output may be some finite string $x$; the probability of this event is $S(x)-S(x0)-S(x1)$.
+Semi-measures correspond to probabilistic processes that output a bit sequence but can hang forever, so an output may be some finite string $x$; the probability of this event is $S(x)-S(x0)-S(x1)$.
 A semi-measure $S$ is called \emph{lower semi-computable}, or \emph{enumerable}, if the set $\{(x,r) : r<S(x)\}$ is (computably) enumerable.
 Here $x$ is a string and $r$ is a rational number.
 Finally, a lower semi-computable semi-measure $\m$ is called \emph{universal} if it is maximal among all semimeasures up to a constant factor, i.e., if for every lower semi-computable semi-measure $S$ there exists $c>0$ such that $\m(x) \ge c S(x)$ for all~$x$.
-Such a universal semi-measure exists \cite{sol0,LiVit,suv}, and in the sequel we denote by $\m(x)$ one of the universal semi-measures.\footnote{One may even require that the probabilities of finite outputs, i.e., the differences $S(x)-S(x0)-S(x1)$ are maximal, but we do not need this.}
+Such a universal semi-measure exists \cite{sol0,suv,LiVit}.\footnote{One may even require that the probabilities for finite outputs, i.e., the differences $S(x)-S(x0)-S(x1)$ are maximal, but we do not require this.}

 Solomonoff suggested to use the ratio $\m(1\cnd x):= \m(x1)/\m(x)$ to predict $P(1\cnd x)$ for an unknown computable measure $P$.
 He proved the following bound for the prediction errors. \begin{theorem}[\cite{sol}] For every computable distribution $P$ and for every $b \in \{0,1\}$ the following sum over all binary strings is finite: